aldro61/microbiome-summer-school-2017/sections/basics/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) **Answer:** No!
 Doing so would reveal information about the testing set to the learning algorithm.
 We would have an over-optimistic evaluation of our model's accuracy.

-Instead, we use a method called k-fold cross-validation.
+Instead, we use a method called **k-fold cross-validation**.
 That is, we partition the training set into *k* subsets of equal size, called folds.
 <center>
 	<img src="figures/folds.png" height="150">
 </center>